neofright/sabnzbd_srrdb/README.md

 ## Features:

-- Use an srr file to rename the release file to correct name - this is better deobfuscation than renaming the file to SAB_FILENAME + '.ext'
+- Use an srr file to rename the release file to the correct filename - this is better deobfuscation than renaming the file to SAB_FILENAME + '.ext'

 - Extract the contents of the srr file to provide missing nfo, m3u, sfv and jpg files.